Selling a home

 Using a 'quick house sale' company

-There are a number of companies that offer 'quick house sales'.
-A quick house sale provider offers to buy a property or to find a third party to buy it quickly, and usually at a discount.
+Several companies offer 'quick house sales'.
+A quick house sale provider offers to buy a property or find a third party to buy it quickly, usually at a discount.

-There is a range of issues that you should consider in trying to decide whether to use a solicitor or an estate agent to organise the sale.
-These are:-
+There are several issues you should consider in trying to decide whether to use a solicitor or an estate agent to organise the sale.
+These include:

-- whether the estate agent belongs to a professional association.
-An estate agent must belong to an approved redress scheme.
-All solicitors firms are members of the professional association called the Law Society of Scotland
+- if an estate agent belongs to a professional association - all solicitors' firms are members of the Law Society of Scotland

-- whether the solicitor or estate agent has been recommended to you by someone whose judgement you can trust and who has employed them before
+- if a solicitor or estate agent has been recommended to you by someone who has used them before and whom you can trust

-- an estate agent can work for you and the buyer which can create problems of a ‘conflict of interest’.
-A solicitor can act for only one party at a time.
+- any conflict of interest - an estate agent can work for you and the buyer, whereas a solicitor can act for only 1 party at a time.

 Estate agents' and solicitors' fees for selling

-You should check what is included in the fees for selling or whether you have to pay extra for:-
+You should check what's included in the fees for selling or if you have to pay extra for:

 - a valuation before selling